 After reading the description of the treatment it was quite obvious that the claims were as fake as they sounded.
 The process involves putting some lotion with a special, “secret” combination of natural “detoxifying” herbs on the person’s body, then wrapping them up tight (with what essentially is saran wrap) and then having the person lay under a thermal blanket.
 Any perceived “weight loss” from this process would simply be water loss caused by the heat.
 Needless to say I did not see a reason to spend $100 to be dehydrated.

-However if temporary result are still appealing to you then this is something you can try at home.
+However if this treatment is still appealing to you then this is something you can try at home.
+A DIY treatment is less likely to cause the negative effects I ended up with, but you also won’t lose as much water weight.
 An easy way to do a body wrap is simply apply your favorite lotion to the area you want to target (often the stomach or thighs), wrap the area firmly with plastic wrap and then lay under a heated blanket or use a heating pad to keep warm for 1/2 hr to an hour.
 Make sure to drink water while doing this to avoid dehydration.

 For a more spa like experience you will need to get an ace bandage (or a few depending how much of your body you want to wrap), some epsom salt and essential oils.
 Start by mixing 1 cup epsom salt into 3 cups of warm water.
 Then add about 5 drops of whatever essential oils you prefer.
 Soak the ace bandages in this solution and then tightly wrap them around your body.
 Keep in mind that wrapping too tightly can reduce your circulation so don’t do it so tight that it’s uncomfortable.
 Then wrap plastic wrap over the ace bandages to keep the moisture in and again keep yourself warm for 1/2hr to an hour.